-Grass seed often has an expiration date stamped on the bag and can go bad over time, so its best to throw away any unused grass seed that is past its date.
+Grass seed often has an expiration date stamped on the bag and can go bad over time, so it’s best to throw away any unused grass seed that is past its date.
 As grass seed ages the percentage of seeds that will be able to germinate decreases, forcing you to use more seed than normal to get adequate coverage.
-You may also spend hours irrigating, feeding and nurturing seeds that will never produce grass.
+You may also spend hours irrigating, feeding, and nurturing seeds that will never produce grass.

 According to the Scotts Company, grass seed is good for 2 to 3 years.
 Grass seed that is less than one year old is best, however.
-Storage also varies by seed type, with rye grass seed staying viable for up to 5 years with proper storage.
-This allows rye to be stored longer than other popular varieties like fescue grass seed and bermuda grass seed.
+Storage also varies by seed type, with ryegrass seed staying viable for up to 5 years with proper storage.
+This allows rye to be stored longer than other popular varieties like fescue grass seed and bermudagrass seed.

 Knowing how to properly store grass seed over the winter and beyond is crucial to getting good results from the seed.
 For best results, store your seed in a bag with mesh air vents that allow airflow while excluding insects.
 Keep the bag in a cool, dry place free of humidity.
 As a general rule, the Oregon State University Seed Laboratory recommends storing your seeds at temperatures below 60 degrees Fahrenheit and at a relative humidity of 60% or less.
 Cooler is better, but never let your seed freeze.

 There are no hard and fast signs that denote expired grass seed.
-Even the expiration date on the package is a guess and seed may be viable after that date.
+Even the expiration date on the package is a guess and the seed may be viable after that date.
 There are a few instances, however, in which seed should simply be thrown away rather than used.
 Look over the seed carefully and see if there are patches of fungi or discoloration.
-Look for clumpy, damp areas as well and take a sniff to see if your seed is harboring any strange or foul odors.
-If any of these conditions are present, it will be best to start with fresh seed.
+Look for clumpy, damp areas as well, and take a sniff to see if your seed is harboring any strange or foul odors.
+If any of these conditions are present, it will be best to start with a fresh seed.
 If not, you can attempt to sow the seeds with the understanding that they may or may not germinate well depending on their age.

 • Less than 0.5% weeds • No noxious weeds • Filler material such as chaff or dirt in quantities less than 2% • No more than 2% other crops

-It’s always important to give your grass seed the best possible start in life, but old seed may require extra diligence.
+It’s always important to give your grass seed the best possible start in life, but the old seeds may require extra diligence.
 Be sure to water your seed twice a day to keep the top inch of soil moist until the seed germinates.
 Once germination occurs, water every day.
 When your grass reaches about 3 inches in height, begin mowing as you normally would.
 You can resume your normal watering schedule after you have mowed your new grass once or twice.

-It is important to keep insects, rodents and humidity away from your grass seed when storing it and make sure the seed isn’t allowed to freeze.
+It is important to keep insects, rodents, and humidity away from your grass seed when storing it and make sure the seed isn’t allowed to freeze.
 Depending on how cold winter gets where you live, this makes storing unused seed in the garage or basement a better option than keeping it in a garden shed where temperatures are more likely to fluctuate.
-For best results both before and after storing seeds, always buy high quality grass seed and take proper care of it for the first few weeks after sowing.
+For best results both before and after storing seeds, always buy high-quality grass seed and take proper care of it for the first few weeks after sowing.